Elao/ElaoFormTranslationBundle/README.md

 #### Global configuration key:

-If you want to generate keys for all your labels you can set the option `auto_generate_label` to `true` :
+If you want to generate keys for all your labels you can set the option `auto_generate` to `true` :

     elao_form_translation:
         auto_generate: true